F.C. De Kampioenen: F.C. De Kampioenen 2: Jubilee general (2015)

 F.C.
 De Kampioenen prepares a big celebration party for their 25th anniversary.
 Carmen, Doortje, Pascale and Bieke reunite with their band The Championettes.
 Marc and Xavier travel to Thailand and can convince Oscar to leave Hare Krishna and to return to Belgium.
 Oscar his old habits come back: he wants to be the trainer once again, the bickers between him and Pascale restart,...
-This all gets at it top when it is revealed Goedele and Oscar had a one-night stand on 31 December 1993 and Ronaldhino was conceived that night, meaning Oscar is the biological father of the boy and not the famous soccer player Ronaldhino as the young man always thought.
+This all gets at it top when it is revealed Goedele and Oscar had a one-night stand on 31 December 1993 and Ronaldinho was conceived that night, meaning Oscar is the biological father of the boy and not the famous soccer player Ronaldinho as the young man always thought.

 Meanwhile, their main antagonist DDT is released from prison.
 He wins from Boma in a game of poker and becomes owner of last one's Cadillac, the soccer canteen and the soccer field.
 Boma consults his lawyers and they confirm due to the fact he signed a paper in which he hands over these properties and with witnesses, DDT is now indeed the legal owner.
 Boma and Fernand set up a trap so DDT ends up in a container on a boat heading to Africa, not knowing Doortje is also in the trap by accident.
 DDT and Doortje manage to return to Belgium.
 He wants revenge and hires some bulldozers to demolish the pub next to the soccer field so he can build his new garage, not knowing the current building is classified and must remain as is.